pallets-eco/flask-alembic/docs/index.rst

 *   ``ALEMBIC`` is a dictionary containing general configuration, mostly used by :class:`alembic.config.Config` and :class:`alembic.script.ScriptDirectory`.
 See Alembic's docs on `config`_.
 *   ``ALEMBIC_CONTEXT`` is a dictionary containing options passed to :class:`alembic.environment.EnvironmentContext` and :class:`alembic.migration.MigrationContext`.
 See Alembic's docs on `context`_.

 The only required configuration is ``ALEMBIC['script_location']``, which is the location of the migrations directory.
 If it is not an absolute path, it will be relative to the instance folder.
+This defaults to ``migrations`` relative to the application root.

 .. _config: http://alembic.zzzcomputing.com/en/latest/tutorial.html#editing-the-ini-file
 .. _context: http://alembic.zzzcomputing.com/en/latest/api/runtime.html#alembic.runtime.environment.EnvironmentContext.configure